Tanz0rz/haxe-fmod/docs/index.md

 # haxefmod

-FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS.
-The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime, and adds the pieces a game needs around them: typed sound handles, payload callbacks, refcounted bank loading, flixel components, and constants generated from your banks.
+FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with drop-in components for HaxeFlixel, Heaps, and Kha.
+The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime, and adds the pieces a game needs around them: typed sound handles, payload callbacks, refcounted bank loading, engine components, and constants generated from your banks.

 These pages cover the Haxe side of the integration.
 FMOD's own documentation at [fmod.com/docs](https://www.fmod.com/docs/2.03/api/welcome.html) remains the place to read about what each FMOD function does.
 Every haxefmod method that wraps an FMOD function keeps the FMOD name, so a page there maps directly onto a class here.